jonasoesch/mortality/design-decisions.md

 ![](design-decisions/89EC54E7-CFF4-424A-94A7-F4E9F7C5A877.png)

+### Variable scrolling speed
+Scrolling configurations can differ wildly.
+And some people even scroll with assistive technology or the keyboard.

 ### Axes

 Compared to the Bloomberg version, the y-axes consequently start at 0.
 It is quite well reasearched, that readers easily miss it when axes don't start at 0 and get the wrong impression of the data.